iturdikulov/notes/Database.md

 # Database

->  In [[Computing|computing]], a database is an organized collection of data
+> In [[computing]], a database is an organized collection of data (also known
->  (also known as a data store) stored and accessed electronically through the
+> as a data store) stored and accessed electronically through the use of a
->  use of a database management system.
-Small databases can be stored on a file
+> database management system.
+Small databases can be stored on a file system,
->  system, while large databases are hosted on computer clusters or cloud
+> while large databases are hosted on computer clusters or cloud storage.
+The
->  storage.
-The design of databases spans formal techniques and practical
+> design of databases spans formal techniques and practical considerations,
->  considerations, including data modeling, efficient data representation and
+> including data modeling, efficient data representation and storage, query
->  storage, query languages, security and privacy of sensitive data, and
+> languages, security and privacy of sensitive data, and distributed computing
->  distributed computing issues, including supporting concurrent access and
+> issues, including supporting concurrent access and fault tolerance.\
->  fault tolerance.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Database)</cite>

 Databases which I use or want to try: